 There is also Workers’ Compensation Insurance by AP Intego, including a pay-as-you-go plan that lets you send your premium payments to your workers’ compensation carrier based on your actual payroll information – no guesswork needed!
 This is better for small businesses because this improves cash flow compared to insurance policies with a large deposit down and set payments based on an estimated payroll for the year.
 You can sign up with worker’s compensation with all the payroll products.
 It is a huge time-saver at audit time too!

-You can also track time with TSheets by QuickBooks, included in Premium.
+You can also track time with QuickBooks Time (and in the QB Workforce mobile app), included in Premium.
 Wow!
 Think about that for a minute.
 That is an exceptional value – the pricing on this product is $75 per month and $8 per employee.

 QuickBooks Online Payroll Elite